Strength Equals Worthiness

 - Another good example is Ser Gregor Clegane, the Mountain Who Rides.
 He is an eight-foot slab of muscle and psychopathy who wields a zweihänder the way most men wield a dagger and is perfectly capable of bisecting people and breaking a pike wall single-handedly.
 His greatest claim to fame is the rape and murder of a defenseless woman and her infant son, everyone knows that in spite of his title he is nothing more than a hatchetman, and most people hold the muck under their boots in higher regard.

 Mythology and Religion

 - Avatar's Banshees revolve around this.
 Basically, when a hunter is deemed ready, they travel to a nest of Banshees, and try to form a bond with them.
 They know they've found the right banshee when it tries to kill them.
-If they succeed, the Banshee will ride with that hunter and only that hunter for the rest of it's life.
+If the hunter succeeds, the Banshee will ride with that hunter and only that hunter for the rest of its life.

 - Atalanta of Greek Mythology, who would only marry a man if he could best her in a foot race.

 - In the Ramayana, King Janaka of Mithila offers his daughter’s hand in marriage to any man who can draw the bow he got as a present from the god Shiva.
 The only one who can is Prince Rama of Ayodhya, who cracks it in half when he tries to fire it.

 - Final Fantasy.
 If you want to use Summon Magic, chances are you're going to have to fight the creature first — and they'll probably say something along the lines of "you need to prove your strength/worth!" too.

 - Both subverted and played straight in Final Fantasy VIII, as you have to draw most of the summons from bosses - and not the actual summons themselves.
 There are a few summons where this trope is played straight, though.